dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/database.rst

 .. literalinclude:: project.py
    :caption: Example of project configuration file

-We can then run the CLI again with the project configration as input:
+We can then run the CLI again with the project configuration as input:

 .. code-block:: console